SmartTokenLabs/TokenScript/doc/articles/data-object.md

         ...
     }

 The function `parse_ticket` consists of code compiled from the schema.
-Trust me, this is considerably more efficient than a JSON parser.
+This is considerably more efficient than a JSON parser.

 On the other hand, should a dapp need to construct such DER-encoded bytes for use in a transaction, or should the user’s wallet need to display an already-constructed transaction in a user-readable way, it can rely on the schema.